 Alternatively, You can use PSConfig wizard and choose “Connect to an existing server farm” and then complete the wizard!

-This avoids GUIDs in SharePoint Admin database and gives you the flexibility to name your SharePoint Central Admin database.
+This avoids GUIDs in the SharePoint Admin database and gives you the flexibility to name your SharePoint Central Admin database.

 In case you already created the SharePoint farm using SharePoint 2013 GUI wizard, and you ended up with database names that have GUID’s use this article to remove the GUIDs from SharePoint Central Admin database: How to remove GUID from SharePoint Central Admin Database